-Whisk the egg white until soft and foamy, then add all spices, salt and sugar and whisk together.
-Fold in the nuts until completely coated.
+Whisk the egg white until soft and foamy, then add all spices, salt and sugar and whisk to combine.

 Line a baking sheet with parchment paper and spread the nuts into a single layer on the sheet.

-Bake for 15 minutes, then remove from oven and turn the nuts over, breaking up any clusters.
+Bake for 15 minutes, then remove from oven and turn the nuts over with a spatula, breaking up any clusters.

 Reduce heat to 250 degrees and continue to bake for 10-15 minutes until nuts are roasted and most moisture from the egg white has evaporated.